Sineos/klipper/docs/G-Codes.md

 /tmp/heattest.csv will be created with a log of all temperature samples taken during the test.
 TOLERANCE defaults to 0.02 if not passed in.
-The tighter the tolerance the better the calibration result will be, but how tight you can achieve depends on how clean your sensor readings are. low noise readings might allow 0.01, to be used, while noisy reading might require a value of 0.03 or higher.
+The tighter the tolerance the better the calibration result will be, but how tight you can achieve depends on how clean your sensor readings are.
+Low noise readings might allow 0.01, to be used, while noisy reading might require a value of 0.03 or higher.